 A quick fly through the Whole Shebang.

-a condensed version, which probably repeats itself in other places, but hey, we lost complete track of everything.
-How to explain to your group, mate, mum, dog, whoever how it all works and what you need to make it TotallyLocallyTastic.
+A condensed version – or how to explain to your group, mate, mum, dog, whoever how it all works and what you need to make it TotallyLocallyTastic.

 Why do we do it?

-We get excited that we could possibly make a big impact on the towns of the UK by being a bit clever, working with great people who care and playing the big boys at their own game.
+We get excited that we could possibly make a big impact on towns & Independent High Streets by being a bit clever, working with great people who care and playing the big boys at their own game.
 Totally Locally is our “unreasonable passion” – and everyone should have one of those.

 Why should you do it?